 As a teen, it’s not always easy to share life’s details with your parents.
 During this stage of development, it’s natural to start gaining opinions and interests independent of your parents.
 There are plenty of questions that teens have, and things that they want help with.
 It’s often hard for them to know where to turn to in these predicaments.

 I take a warm and respectful approach to teen counseling.
-My role as a therapist allows teens to feel comfortable opening up to me without fear of shame or punishment.
-I’ve worked with hundreds of teens from all walks of life over the past several years and have been fortunate to see many success stories.
+Through years of experience working as a teen therapist, I’ve learned that it’s crucial that teens feel comfortable opening up to me without fear of shame or punishment.

 When I work with teens, I use a variety of approaches.

 Teen Cognitive Behavioral Therapy, or CBT, is a type of evidence-based therapy that centers on how your thoughts, feelings and behaviors are inter-related.
 Utilizing the techniques and skills taught in cognitive behavioral therapy helps teens become more aware of their thoughts, actions and feelings so they can view difficult situations more clearly and respond more effectively.